Ascend/ascend-deployer/README.en.md

   index_url=https://repo.huaweicloud.com/repository/pypi/simple
   ```
 2. OS source configuration.
 OS source configuration file: **downloader/config/*{os}\__{version}\__{arch}*/source.*xxx***
   Using CentOS 7.6 AArch64 as an example, the content of the source configuration file **downloader/config/CentOS_7.6_aarch64/source.repo** is as follows.
-This indicates that both Base and EPEL sources are enabled from which system components will be queried and downloaded.Huawei source is used by default and can be modified as needed.If you modify, select a safe and reliable source and test whether the download and installation behavior is normal, otherwise it may cause incomplete download of the component or abnormal installation.Deleting the source may result in an incomplete download of the component.
+This indicates that both Base and EPEL sources are enabled from which system components will be queried and downloaded.Huawei source is used by default.It can be modified according to business requirements and installation requirements to ensure that its source meets the security / vulnerability repair requirements of the organization.If you modify, select a safe and reliable source and test whether the download and installation behavior is normal, otherwise it may cause incomplete download of the component or abnormal installation.Deleting the source may result in an incomplete download of the component.

   ```
   [base]